The right to be heard

 Lundy (2007) suggests a framework that incorporates four dimensions.
 It’s useful when listening to the voices of mokopuna across policy and practice, when conceptualising Article 12 of the United Nations Convention on the Rights of the Child.
 The four dimensions have a clear order of priority:

-1. Space: mokopuna are given safe, inclusive opportunities to form and express their views.
+- Space: mokopuna are given safe, inclusive opportunities to form and express their views.

-2. Voice: mokopuna need to be supported to express their views.
+- Voice: mokopuna need to be supported to express their views.

-3. Audience: these views must be listened to.
+- Audience: these views must be listened to.

-4. Influence: these views must be acted upon, where appropriate
+- Influence: these views must be acted upon, where appropriate

-Reflective questions for supporting participation of mokopuna
+Reflective questions for supporting participation of mokopuna and their whānau

-The questions can be used as a checklist to guide individuals, teams and organisations who work with and for mokopuna.
+The questions can be used as a checklist to guide individuals, teams and organisations who work with and for mokopuna and their whānau.
 The checklist aims to make sure that mokopuna have the space to express their views and an audience for their views, and that the views of mokopuna will have influence.
 The checklist can support practitioners and educators to explore the views of mokopuna to inform future systems and practices.

 1

-• Have the views of mokopuna been actively sought?
+- Have the views of mokopuna and their whānau been actively sought?

-• Did mokopuna have a safe space where they could freely express themselves?
+- Did mokopuna have a safe space where they could freely express themselves?

-• Have steps been taken to ensure that all mokopuna can take part?
+- Have steps been taken to ensure that all mokopuna can take part?

 2

-• Have mokopuna been given the information they need to form a view?
+- Have mokopuna and their whānau been given the information they need to form a view?

-• Do mokopuna know that they do not have to take part?
+- Do mokopuna know that they do not have to take part?

-• Have mokopuna been given a range of options they can choose from to express themselves?
+- Have mokopuna been given a range of options they can choose from to express themselves?

 3

-• Do mokopuna have a process for communicating their views?
+- Do mokopuna and their whānau have a process for communicating their views?

-• Do mokopuna know who their views are being communicated to?
+- Do mokopuna know who their views are being communicated to?

-• Does that person, group or organisation have the power to make decisions?
+- Does that person, group or organisation have the power to make decisions?

 4

-• Were the views of mokopuna considered by the people with the power to effect change
+- Were the views of mokopuna considered by the people with the power to effect change?

-• Are there procedures that ensure the views of mokopuna have been taken seriously?
+- Are there procedures that ensure the views of mokopuna and their whānau have been taken seriously?

-• Have mokopuna been given feedback explaining the reasons for the decisions made?
+- Have mokopuna and their whānau been given feedback explaining the reasons for the decisions made?

 He Urunga Tū